 In the next village, The Museum Inn offers locally sourced, AA Rosette-standard fare such as poached pollock, Oriental hot-and-sour stew and beer-battered haddock.
 Grab a takeaway from Spice of India, and stock up your own kitchen with hearty fare from local delis like Hungry Bird and Tarrant Gunville Farm Shop.

-There’ll be no battling over the ten bedrooms here.
 Every one is lush, luxurious and lavishly endowed with period features.
 Oak panels, fireplaces and even half-tester canopies are all on the night-time menu.

 En-suite bedroom one comes with one of those half-tester canopies, plus a zip-and-link giving the option of a super kingsize double or adjacent twin beds.
 There’s another half-tester canopy in bedroom two, plus en-suite and zip-and-link.
 Bedroom three offers twin beds, Tudor panelling and a herringbone brick fireplace.